 - And make better decisions

-by being offered relevant choices which contribute to these outcomes.
+by being offered relevant choices that contribute to these outcomes.

 Employee motivation is ideally one of the most crucial responsibilities of the manager.
 To achieve a good level of motivation among the employees, the manager needs to adopt a range of techniques.
 Below let’s discuss how various theories can be applied in organizations:

 - Applying Maslow’s theory- According to Maslow’s theory, in order to understand a person’s motivation at their work, an organization needs to understand the person’s general motivations first.
-An employee first looks forward to meet his physiological needs of food, water and shelter.
-When this is met, he moves up the hierarchy to fulfill his safety needs, then to the next and so on.
-The highest need in the hierarchy is of self-actualisation which encourages one to become the best version of themselves.
+An employee first looks forward to meeting his physiological needs of food, water, and shelter.
+When this is met, he moves up the hierarchy to fulfill his safety needs, then to the next, and so on.
+The highest need in the hierarchy is self-actualization which encourages one to become the best version of themselves.

-- Applying Nudge theory- Organizations cannot force employees to adapt a particular behavior or follow a set of rules.
-They can only change the employees’ behaviour towards a certain something without forcing it on them.
-They can simply nudge or influence them towards the right set of decisions.
+- Applying Nudge theory- Organizations cannot force employees to adopt a particular behavior or follow a set of rules.
+They can only change the employees’ behavior towards a certain something without forcing it on them.
+They can simply nudge or influence them toward the right set of decisions.
 One way of doing is to give references from other people’s behavior to highlight what is acceptable and desirable.

 Motivating employees - Advantages

 - Increasing job satisfaction- Job satisfaction determines an employee’s performance to a great extent.
-Higher satisfaction in job would also mean lower attrition rate in an organization.
+Higher satisfaction in jobs would also mean a lower attrition rate in an organization.
 Getting a handsome salary is one thing but today’s employees look for satisfaction in their job.

 - Boosting employee morale- Motivation and morale go hand in hand and morale is an indicator of how happy the employees of an organization are.
-Encouraging the employees to take decisions in work, making their job more meaningful, giving employees a sense of responsibility and authority and promoting creativity are some of the ways to boost employees morale.
+Encouraging the employees to make decisions at work, making their job more meaningful, giving employees a sense of responsibility and authority, and promoting creativity are some of the ways to boost motivation and employees’ morale.

 - Increasing productivity- A motivated employee is willing to put his best foot forward and ideate and innovate in the organization.
 This increases his/her productivity and helps the organization gain more revenues and hence profits.